 Click here for our camera recommendations.

-Most live streams are transmitted from an “encoder.”
-An encoder is a software or hardware tool that transcodes your video into streaming compatible formats.
-This is then sent to your online video platform to stream live (or on-demand content) to your viewers.
+An encoder trasmits almost all live streams.
+Simply put, an encoder is a software or hardware tool that transcodes your video into streaming compatible formats.
+From there, you content can reach your online video platform to stream live (or on-demand content) to your viewers.

 Here are our recommended encoder settings.